Phase transition during inflation and the gravitational wave signal at pulsar timing arrays

-The inflaton field $\phi$ can be decomposed as $\phi_0 + \delta\phi$, where $\phi_0$ is the homogeneous part, and $\delta\phi$ is the perturbation.
-The crucial part in the Lagrangian (\ref{eq:L}) is that the mass of the $\sigma$ field is $\phi_0$ dependent, with \bea m^2_\sigma = (c_m\phi_0^2-m^2) \ . \eea In this scenario, the evolution of $\phi_0$ will change the shape of the potential and thus trigger a first-order phase transition.
-The general framework for such a scenario can be found in \cite{An:2020fff,An:2022cce}.
-The details of the specific model used in the numerical simulation in this work are presented in the appendix.
-The time scale of the phase transition is determined by $t\sim \beta^{-1}, \ \beta = - d S_4/d t$, where $S_4$ is the bounce action between the false and true vacuums, and $t$ is the physical time.
-The value of $\beta$ depends on the details of the models in the inflaton and spectator sectors.
-For the class of models considered here, $\beta/\hinf \sim {\cal O}(10)$~\cite{An:2020fff,An:2022cce}, $\hinf$ is the Hubble parameter during inflation. $\beta^{-1}$ is the typical size of the bubbles.
+We decompose $\phi$ into its homogeneous part $\phi_0$ and the perturbation $\delta\phi$ during inflation.
+The excursion of $\phi_0$ during inflation can be around the Planck scale.
+The crucial part in the Lagrangian (\ref{eq:L}) is that the mass of $\sigma$ depends on $\phi_0$, given by \bea m^2_\sigma = c_m\phi_0^2-m^2 \ . \eea Consequently, the evolution of $\phi_0$ affects the shape of the potential and triggers a first-order phase transition.
+The general framework for this scenario is discussed in \cite{An:2020fff,An:2022cce}.
+Further details of the specific model utilized in our numerical simulation are presented in the supplemental material (SUPP).
+The timescale of the phase transition is determined by $\beta = - d S_4/d t$, where $S_4$ is the bounce action between the false and true vacuums, and $t$ is the physical time.